vikytech/vikytech.site/_posts/2023-04-12-qr-based-authentication.md

 While QR-based authentication has several advantages, there are also some potential drawbacks and limitations to consider.
 Here are some cons of QR-based authentication:

-Dependence on Mobile Devices: QR-based authentication relies heavily on mobile devices and their associated technology, such as cameras and QR code scanners.
+Dependence on Mobile Device: QR-based authentication relies heavily on mobile devices and their associated technology, such as cameras and QR code scanners.
 If a user's device does not have these features or they are not functioning correctly, the authentication process may not be possible.

 ### Security Concerns:
 While QR codes are unique and difficult to replicate, they can still be vulnerable to hacking and spoofing attacks.